 - share your personal information with fraud prevention agencies.
 Your personal information will be checked with and recorded by a fraud prevention agency.
 If false or inaccurate information is provided and fraud is identified, details will be passed to the fraud prevention agency.
 This information will be accessed and used by us, law enforcement agencies and other organisations to prevent fraud and money laundering, for example: when checking details on applications for credit and credit related or other facilities; managing credit and credit related accounts or facilities; recording debt; checking details on proposals and claims for all types of insurance; and checking details of job applicants and employees.
 Other organisations may search the databases held by these fraud prevention agencies when you make an application to them for financial products.
 If such companies suspect fraud, we will share your personal information with them.
 The information we share may be used by those companies when making decisions about you.
 We and other organisations may access and use, from other countries, the information recorded by fraud prevention agencies;

 - share your personal information with operators or registers available to the insurance industry to check information you provide.
-These include the Claims and Underwriting Exchange Register and Motor Insurance Anti-Fraud and Theft Register.
+These include the UK Claims and Underwriting Exchange Register and UK Motor Insurance Anti-Fraud and Theft Register.
 We may pass information relating to your insurance policy and any incident to the operators of these registers, their agents and suppliers;

 - use any personal information obtained about you, or anyone you have provided us information about, to carry out the above profiling activity as part of our investigations into fraudulent behaviour.
 Should fraud be identified as a result of such profiling activity, this could result in the rejection of an application for insurance, a claim and/or voidance of your policy.

-- provide sales information to third parties such as a price comparison website which you may have used to purchase a policy with us, so that we can fulfil our contractual responsibilities to them.
+- providing sales information to third parties such as a price comparison website which you may have used to purchase a policy with us, so that we can fulfil our contractual responsibilities to them.

 - using information collected from databases we use together with the personal information you give us, to help us to improve and develop our internal databases and systems (such as those used for assessing the risks we insure and communicating with you) in order to improve the products and services we offer.
-For more information about how we communicate our products and services, please refer to section 4 of this notice.
+For more information about how we communicate our products and services, please refer to section 4 of this policy.

 - we may anonymise and combine the information you have given us to understand more about you, create new products and services as well as helping us with our marketing.

-c) You have given us your permission:
+c) Where you have given us your permission, such as:

 There may be times when we will require your permission to provide information about products and services to you, such as: